globophobe/asyncio-quant-tick/README.md

 # What?

-Asyncio Quant Tick downloads and aggregate candlesticks from high frequency tick data from WebSockets.
+Asyncio Quant Tick aggregates candlesticks from high frequency tick data from WebSockets.

 # How?